-Liliana Osorio is a Project Manager working on the Childhood Obesity Initiative and HEALthy 4 You.
+Liliana Osorio is a Project Manager working on the Childhood Obesity Initiative and HEALthy 4 You Project.
 Prior to her work at UCSD, Liliana was the Director of the Health Initiative of the Americas (HIA) at UC Berkeley’s School of Public Health where she worked for almost 20 years.
 During that time, she led several projects aiming to improve the health and wellbeing of Latino immigrants in the U.S., including the coordination of the annual Binational Health Week, one of the largest mobilization efforts in the Americas to offer health education and preventive services to migrant populations.
 Other projects included the annual Summer Institute on Migration and Global Health, the Research Program in Migration and Health, and the Binational Promotores Program.
 Liliana managed several state and national campaigns targeting Spanish speaking Latinos on different health topics including COVID-19, Zika, H1N1 Influenza, Mental Health and Access to Healthcare.
 She is the editor of four editions of the “English – Spanish Dictionary of Health-Related Terms” and has collaborated in the development of several other publications, including a manual on migration and mental health for community health workers.

 Liliana joined the Center for Community Health in 2021.